Gowerlabs/lumomat/README.md

      optodes: [1×7 struct]
 ```

-This node happens to have an `id` of 8, as well as being located in the eigth element of the array.
-This is because the system was fully popoulated.
+This node happens to have an `id` of 8, as well as being located in the eighth element of the array.
+This is because the system was fully populated.
 In general, the node ID and the index in the array do not correspond.
 We can see from the dimensionality of the `srcs` field that this node has six sources.
 Let's examine source one:

 ```
 >> src_idx = 1;